INTERESTED IN WORKING WITH MIKKEL?

 There are so many great spots in The Carolina Inn.
 Weddings photos there are always dreamy as long as you can keep some cars out of the background and be mindful of patchy grass areas.
 (Which I also happily retouch out of wedding images, which is just one of the perks of working with me.)

-Here’s just a few places I love taking photos there:
+Here are just a few places I love taking photos there:

 Generally speaking, a wedding at The Carolina Inn is a higher-end affair.
-This means that you can expect to spend about $50,000 on a wedding there, give or take $10-$20K based on day of the week and guest count, including vendors.
+This means that you can expect to spend about $50,000 on a wedding there, give or take $10-$20K based on the day of the week and guest count, including vendors.
 The bar is set high here!
 It’s my understanding there’s a venue fee for the reception and also a ceremony fee.

 Granted, you can certainly have a smaller mini-wedding in a courtyard and not 100+ person celebration.
-Prices also vary different days of the week, with Saturdays being the most popular and expensive.
+Prices also vary on different days of the week, with Saturdays being the most popular and expensive.

 If you get married at The Carolina Inn, plan on using their catering.
 It’s great though so there’s no need to look around for another one!
 The kitchen runs like a well-oiled machine for the NC wedding and event venue.

 You must have a wedding planner if you have a wedding at The Carolina Inn.
 I couldn’t agree with this requirement more.
-There’s so many moving parts a couple doesn’t think of and it’s not the venue coordinator’s responsibility to ensure all the pieces of a wedding day fit together perfectly.
+There are so many moving parts a couple doesn’t think of and it’s not the venue coordinator’s responsibility to ensure all the pieces of a wedding day fit together perfectly.
 They simply focus on the venue which is one piece.